CAVEconnectome/CAVEclient/docs/guide/materialization.rst

 which will return a dataframe of the table.

-Note however, some tables, such as the synapse table might be very large 200-300 million rows and the service will only return the first 200,000 results.
+Note however, some tables, such as the synapse table might be very large 200-300 million rows and the service will only return the first 200,000 results, and not in a deterministic manner.
+**NOTE!
+This API is not designed to enable enmass downloading of the entire synapse table there are more efficent ways of doing this.
+Contact your dataset administrator for more information if this is what you are looking to do.**

-To just get a preview, use the limit argument
+To just get a preview, use the limit argument (but note again that this won't be a reproducible set)

 .. code:: python

     df=client.materialize.query_table('my_table', limit=10)

-For many applications, you will want to filter the query in some way.
+For most applications, you will want to filter the query in some way.

 We offer three kinds of filters you can apply:  filter_equal, filter_in and filter_not_in.
 For query_table each is specified as a dictionary where the keys are column names,